danvinicius/e-commerce-platform/README.md

 ## Introduction

-Neo6 E-commerce is an application built on some of the hottest technologies such as [Spring Boot](https://spring.io/projects/spring-boot) and [Vue.js](https://vuejs.org/).
+This is an application built on some of the hottest technologies such as [Spring Boot](https://spring.io/projects/spring-boot) and [Vue.js](https://vuejs.org/).
 The aim of this project, in addition to practice these technologies, is to help shopkeepers build their online store.<br><br>
 This project is still 🚧 <b>under development</b> 🚧